Genetic Analysis Testing – Everything you need to know

 - Accessibility: making sure patients have access to genetic counselors for consistent, and regular appointments, is a challenge when in-person visits are still the norm.

-- Accuracy: the genetic diagnosis process, as it happens now, is still a very complex process, and rates of misdiagnosis are still much too high.
+- Accuracy: the genetic diagnosis process, as it happens traditionally, is still a very complex process, and rates of misdiagnosis are still much too high.

 What is the future of genetic analysis testing?